 EYE FILM INSTITUTE NETHERLANDS

 EYE Film Institute is completely dedicated to film and the moving image.
 Film is exhibited as art, entertainment, cultural heritage, and a conveyor of information.
-It offers exhibitions, programs, films for children, educational programs and activities for all ages.
+EYE offers exhibitions, programs, films for children, educational programs and activities for all ages.

 GRONINGER MUSEUM – GRONINGEN